Healing Through Pictures After a Mesothelioma DiagnosisHealth & Wellness

 Therapeutic photography may help families by improving communication and strengthening relational bonds.
 While looking at pictures can be lighthearted and fun, it can also cause powerful emotions to surface.
 The photos may be reminders of sad or painful experiences, or a lifestyle that is in the past.

-If families become overwhelmed by the issues that come to light through their pictures, they can seek assistance from a counselor trained in PhotoTherapy or another helping professional such as a counselor in a support group.
+If families become overwhelmed by the issues that come to light through their pictures, they can seek assistance from a counselor trained in PhotoTherapy or another helping professional such as a counselor in The Mesothelioma Center’s support group.

 Photo-Related Activities Anyone Can Try